insightsengineering/cards/tests/testthat/_snaps/bind_ard.md

       bind_ard(ard, ard, .update = letters)
     Condition
       Error in `bind_ard()`:
       !
-The `.update` argument must be class <logical>, not a character vector.
+The `.update` argument must be a scalar with class <logical>, not a character vector.

 ---